 The primary mission of the Professional Development committee is to ensure individual UCFS members have the support they need plus pushing the individual to grow to new heights.
 This group brings together existing committees and programs of Arborist Exchange, Mentoring, MFI, the UCFS Learning Series.
 The committee supports and pushes for more people to achieve the ISA Municipal Specialist certification and overall support professional certification.

-Membership Committee
+Outreach Committee

 ANSI Standards

-Compile library of industry standards, solicit member feedback, promote and evaluate
+Compile library of industry standards, solicit member feedback, promote and evaluate.

-ANSI Z133 Rep – Jamie King Chair/Board Liaison
+ANSI Z133 Rep – Steven Traylor, Virginia

 Conference Committee